Legal tactics, 8th ed., Annette R. Duke, editor, Massachusetts Law Reform Institute, 2018, with current updates (includes forms)

 Nutt v.
 Florio, 75 Mass.
 App.
 Ct.
 482 (2009)

-- Protocols for the Prevention and Control of Bed Bugs in Multi-Unit Housing, Dept. of Public Health, 2009.
+- Protocols for the prevention and control of bed bugs in multi-unit housing, Dept. of Public Health, 2017.

 Explains legal responsibilities of landlords and tenant in dealing with bed bugs

-Changes the definitions in the Boston Zoning Code, so that 5 or more unrelated undergraduates may not share an apartment.
+Changes the definitions in Articles 2 and 2A of the Boston zoning code, so that 5 or more unrelated undergraduates may not share an apartment.

 Covers leases and agreements, deposits and fees, insurance, conditions, noise, renters' rights, and more.

 Explains the history of the myth, but suggests that no proof has ever been produced that a law exists anywhere which prohibits more than 4 or 6 unrelated females from living together under a "brothel law."
 "We routinely hear from students who are convinced their particular university lacks a sorority because of this non-existent law.
-Their vehemence aside, none have yet produce a copy of the statute they so firmly believe in, an act that would earn their city and institution of higher learning a measure of fame in the world of contemporary lore."
+Their vehemence aside, none have yet produce a copy of the statute they so firmly believe in."

-- How to Be a Landlord in Massachusetts and Avoid Legal Trouble, A. Joseph Ross, 2017
+- How to be a landlord in Massachusetts and avoid legal trouble, A. Joseph Ross, revised May 2020.

 This extensive document covers everything from screening tenants through eviction, including utilities, lead paint, security deposits, domestic violence, and more.

-- How to Be a Tenant in Massachusetts and Avoid Getting Ripped Off, A. Joseph Ross, 2017
+- How to be a tenant in Massachusetts and avoid getting ripped off, A. Joseph Ross, revised May 2020.

 A lengthy guide that covers all the key issues for a tenant, including security deposits, utilities, lead paint, landlords entering the apartment, and more.